AloisSeckar/Galaconomy/README.md

 # Galaconomy
 One day this will be a JavaFX game featuring galaxy-wide trading and economy

+## Notes
+* Program opens in fullscreen and cannot be minimized
+* Pressing 'ESC' will show the prompt allowing exit

 ## Sources
 (Some) images were imported from following sources: